Netatalk/netatalk/doc/manpages/man1/afptest.1.md

     MAC RESULT: -5019 AFPERR_PARAM    -5010 AFPERR_BUSY
     Netatalk returns AFPERR_ACCESS when a Mac return AFPERR_PARAM or AFPERR_BUSY

-When Mac and Netatalk previously returned different results but now behave the same way:
+When Mac and Netatalk historically returned different results but now behave the same way:

     Warning MAC and Netatalk now same RESULT!